Pizza Social at Sonny’s in DC

 Please note:

 • The tour is limited to the first 22 DCSWA members and guests (limit 1 per member) who register before 11:59 p.m.
-EDT on October 21.
+EDT on October 24 (NEW DEADLINE!).

 • Portions of the tour are not accessible.
 Stairs are required.